Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Estimating the Quadratic Covariation Matrix in Presence of Microstructure Noise

-\begin{remark} (Dependent noise.)
+as $n\rightarrow\infty$, $M_n=c_{multi}\sqrt{n}$ and $H_n=c_{kern}\sqrt{n}$. \end{theorem} \begin{remark} (Dependent noise.)
 In the case of $m$-dependence it will be convenient to discard the first $m$ frequencies and renormalize in \eqref{ms}.
 The adjusted estimator is robust. \end{remark}

 \begin{remark} (Strong representation.)
-The results in Theorems \ref{thm:comparison-raw}-\ref{thm:comparison-modified} are similar to other ``strong representation'' results in the high-frequency literature, such as in \cite{lancov2011} (see key equation (39) on p.
+The result of Theorem \ref{thm:comparison-raw} is similar to other ``strong representation'' results in the high-frequency literature, such as in \cite{lancov2011} (see key equation (39) on p.
 41) and \cite{efficientbipower}, Theorem 4.
-(The convergence is in probability, but is comparable to strong representation through a standard subsequence-of-subsequence argument.) \end{remark}
+(The convergence is in probability, but is comparable to strong representation through a standard subsequence-of-subsequence argument.) \end{remark} Since the motivation of the multi-scale and the kernel approach is quite different, the asymptotic equivalence in Theorem \ref{thm:comparison-raw} is an intriguing result.
+The equivalence and its proof also reveal how refinements and results for one estimator can be transferred to the other.

-\subsection{Optimal choice of weights, and Asymptotic distribution}
+\subsection{Optimal Choice of Weights, and Asymptotic Distribution}